delabassee/devnexus/step/oci-env-setup.md

  `chmod 400 ~/Downloads/ssh-key-2021-xxx.key`

-You will get a message saying _"The authenticity of host '158.xxx.xxx.xxx' can't be established…"_, you can ignore it by typing **yes**.
-You are now connected to your OCI instance!
+💡 While logging, you might get some warning message(s).
+You can ignore those for now as they'll be handled later.

-💡 You can also ignore the _"LC-CTYPE: cannot change locale…"_ warning, it will be fixed shortly
+Congratulations, you are now connected to your OCI instance!